 |Size(s)||Name||Resolution||Refresh Rate||Panel Type||Release Year|

 Our unit was manufactured in September 2022, and you can see the label here.
-We tested it with firmware 1421.
+We originally tested it with firmware 1421 but have since retested parts of it with firmware 1442 and 1520.

 The Samsung Odyssey OLED G8 is an excellent monitor with great performance.
 It's Samsung's first monitor with a QD-OLED panel, which allows it to display an outstanding picture and get brighter than monitors that use a more traditional WOLED panel.
 It uses the same panel as the Dell Alienware AW3423DW and the Dell Alienware AW3423DWF, which both perform closely to the Samsung model.
 While there aren't many options on the market for OLED monitors, there are a few with a focus on different features, like the LG 27GR95QE-B, which has a 240Hz refresh rate but uses a regular WOLED panel as opposed to a QD-OLED.

 The Dell Alienware AW3423DWF and the Samsung Odyssey OLED G8/G85SB S34BG85 use the same QD-OLED display.
 They perform closely in visual performance, and they offer relatively similar features.
 If you're going to use your monitor for purposes that involve a lot of static screens, like office work or media creation, you have to factor in burn-in.
 As a result, the Dell is a better option as it comes with a three-year replacement warranty against burn-in.
-The Samsung gets brighter and looks better in HDR.
-If you enjoy watching content, it also comes with the Tizen OS built-in, meaning you can stream media directly from the monitor.
+If you enjoy watching content, the Samsung also comes with the Tizen OS built-in, meaning you can stream media directly from the monitor.

 The Dell Alienware AW3423DW and the Samsung Odyssey OLED G8/G85SB S34BG85 use the same QD-OLED display.
 This means that the visual performances are very close.
 The main difference lies with the variable refresh rate technology they use.
 If you have an NVIDIA graphics card, the Dell serves you better as it has native G-SYNC, which gives you a few extra features to take advantage of your graphics card setup.
 On the other hand, the Samsung can downscale 4k at 60Hz, which is helpful if you also need to connect an Xbox Series X|S.